StackOverdrive

 Highlights from Recent Projects

-StackOverdrive was hired by a small real estate company to maintain and build out their deployment pipeline and production infrastructure.
-The company had a monolithic Django app on Amazon Web Services (AWS), and StackOverdrive was tasked with overhauling the pipeline and infrastructure.
-They provided both operational support work and planned development work.
-The engagement lasted from March to October 2015 and involved a team of two from StackOverdrive.
+In another project, StackOverdrive was brought on board by a real estate company to maintain and build out their deployment pipeline and production infrastructure.
+The company had a monolithic Django app on Amazon Web Services (AWS) that had only been worked on by a fairly junior person who had left the company.
+StackOverdrive overhauled the pipeline and infrastructure, providing both operational support and planned development work.
+The project, which lasted from March to October 2015, was successfully handled by a team of two from StackOverdrive.